MicrosoftDocs/customer-insights/ci-docs/data/work-with-tags-columns.md

 ---
 title: "Work with tags and columns"
-description: "How to work with tags and columns to organize list views" ms.date: 09/01/2023 ms.topic: overview
+description: "How to work with tags and columns to organize list views" ms.date: 05/03/2024 ms.topic: overview
-author: m-hartmann
+author: JimsonChalissery
-ms.author: mhart
+ms.author: jimsonc
-ms.reviewer: v-wendysmith
+ms.reviewer: mhart
 ms.custom: bap-template
 ---